 In other words, we don’t just point a giant telescope at the Moon because it would be useless.

 However, it is quite possible to take a telescope closer to the Moon, point it at the Apollo landing sites and view them with enough detail to make out the Apollo spacecraft.
-This is what several space probes of various countries have done, as detailed in this section.
+This is what several space probes of various countries have done, as detailed in Section 7.7.